KatherineDelaney/Currency_Converter_FinalKD/docs.md

 #### Running the Application

 #### Running the Backend Server

+This runs the application on a local development server.
 From the server directory, start the Express server using: node server.js
 The server will run on: